puppetlabs-toy-chest/puppetlabs-debbuilder/README.md

   customize which cows will be created.
 If left undefined the cow\_exec defined type will create cows for all currently supported debian and ubuntu varieties.
 The cow\_root parameter can be set to override the default basepath of /var/cache/pbuilder for the cows.
-The pe parameter enables internal Puppet Labs repos for the builder cow configs and also installs an internal builder public keyring.
+The 'pe' parameter enables internal Puppet Labs repos for the builder cow configs and also installs an internal builder public keyring.